LizBurgosOchoa/Temperature_BirthOutcomes/README.md

 Corresponding author: Lizbeth Burgos Ochoa
 Department of Obstetrics and Gynaecology Erasmus MC, University Medical Centre Rotterdam, Rotterdam, The Netherlands
 Email: l.burgosochoa@erasmusmc.nl

+For further information on the content of weather datasets and syntax files, refer to file "Read_Me_Weather_Data_Syntax_Description".